Reviews And SEO: How To Get More Clicks And Show Up On The First Page Of Google

 Reviews And SEO: Why Google Loves Reviews

 Now we know all about SEO.
 But what exactly does it have to do with reviews?
-There are a few different reasons why good reviews can get you higher rankings on Google results.
+We asked Marco Schlauri, SEO expert and Managing Director at Digital Leverage, to share the different ways reviews can get you higher rankings on Google results.

 Reviews Help Google Understand Your Business